MaslowCommunityGarden/The-Default-Frame/INSTRUCTIONS.md

 ### Step 15: Hook up the chain

 Take the chain and loop it over the sprocket leaving the outside end dangling.
 Hook the inside end of the chain on the small nail.
-Take the stretchy cord and tie a loop in each end and hook the ends over the screw to the inside of the motor.
+Take the stretchy cord and form a loop in each end using zip ties and hook the end over the screw to the inside of the motor.
 Place the idler sprocket and S hook in the loop of the chain, then pass the loop end of the stretchy cord around the pulley and hook it to the S hook.

 ![](https://raw.githubusercontent.com/MaslowCommunityGarden/The-Default-Frame/master/Pictures/System%20Overview.jpg)
 ![](https://raw.githubusercontent.com/MaslowCommunityGarden/The-Default-Frame/master/Pictures/Chain%20Over%20Motor.jpg)